 • The first thing most visitors notice is that Rwandese as a whole are friendly, helpful people.
 Much of Rwanda's population is extremely poor though so take good care of your valuables, especially money and travelers cheques.
 Please do not leave money and travelers cheques in your room or unattended in a safari vehicle.

 • If you are walking around, please do not wear flashy jewellery or have expensive electronic equipment on display, and hold on tight to your bags.

 • We cannot accept responsibility for theft and all hotels and lodges have a security box for valuables and lock-up rooms for excess luggage storage.

 • Although tipping is a safari tradition, it is never compulsory and should only be done if you feel you have received good service.

-• The staff very much appreciates receiving gratuities from you, our guests, because it is one way of assuring them that they are doing a good job.
+• Staff very much appreciate receiving gratuities from you, our guests, because it is one way of assuring them they are doing a good job.

 • Most lodges have a staff tip box located at reception, or in a central location.
 We recommend $5 per client per day in the tip box.
 These tips will be divided among all lodge staff.